kozango/sales_list/README.md

     - `channel_id`: Required.
 The ID of the target channel.
     - `channel_name_note`: Optional.
 A note for management purposes.
     - `backup_enabled`: Required.
 Only channels with this set to `true` will be backed up.

+    **Note on Private Channels:**
+    Due to Slack API specifications, to back up a private channel, you must first invite the Bot to that channel.
+Private channels to which the Bot has not been invited will not appear in the list even after running the channel list acquisition script (`scripts/populate_channels.csv.py`).

 5.  **Set Repository Secrets**:
     -   `SLACK_BOT_TOKEN`: Your Slack Bot User OAuth Token.